Fellowship Application Tips

 Tip 1: Identify fellowships competitions for which you are eligible.

 Which government agencies or private foundations fund research in your field and subfield?
 Which graduate fellowships have the more advanced students in your field applied for?
 Your faculty advisors will have grants and contracts from government agencies that may also have graduate fellowship competitions.
 Many graduate schools have searchable fellowship databases that allow you to search using key words for funding sources by topic.
-(Cornell University has one, and it is not password protected, so please use it.)

 Tip 2: Consider if you are competitive for a fellowship.

 There are three primary kinds of graduate fellowships: The first kind are those that support students as they begin graduate school, so you should market your potential for success as a researcher and scholar.
 The second kind supports students once they begin their research, so your research statement must present a strong, convincing project and demonstrate that you have both the skills and the passion to complete it in a timely way.
 The third category is a dissertation writing or completion fellowship that supports students in the final year of writing their dissertation.
 Once you identify the funder and kind of fellowship, determine if your advisor and other faculty familiar with your research believe you will be competitive and if they are willing to write a very strong letter of support for your application.
 (Don’t just ask for a letter; ask for a very strong letter.)
 If they agree, then you are ready to apply.